MihaiDavid05/Text-to-Image-Search/README.md

 ## Conclusions and suggestions

-- It seems that the text2img system does a pretty good job and that the CLIP embeddings are good enough
+- It seems that the text-2-img system does a pretty good job and that the CLIP embeddings are good enough

 #### Suggestion for a quantitative evaluation of retrieval accuracy
 TODO

+## :chart_with_downwards_trend: :chart_with_upwards_trend: Challenges and Improvements

+#### Challenges
+- Connection between Jinja templates and FastAPI backend (especially the form data in the template)

+#### Improvements
+- Use `poetry` for better dependencies solving
+- Use better models for embedding the images and texts (e.g. maybe use a service like AWS, Eden AI, or models from MTEB leaderboard)
+- Improve FastAPI frontend (or build a Streamlit version)

 ## :man: Contributors
 Mihai David - [davidmihai9805@gmail.com](mailto:davidmihai9805@gmail.com)